wittend/mag-usb/README.md

    -Q                     :  Verify presence of Pololu adaptor.
    -S                     :  List devices seen on i2c bus and exit.
    -T                     :  Verify Temperature sensor presence and version.
+   -u                     :  Use named pipes for output.
+   -i <path>              :  Path for input named pipe.
+   -o <path>              :  Path for output named pipe.
    -V                     :  Display software version and exit.
    -h or -?               :  Display this help.
 ```